Guernsey: Transport

 The primary mode of transport on the island is the motor vehicle.
-Guernsey has an extensive network of lanes, some of which are distinguished as green lanes under the name 'Ruette Tranquille', translated to 'quiet street'.
-Pedestrians, cyclists, and horse riders have priority with a recommended speed of 15 mph.
+Guernsey has a road network consisting of 260 miles (418.4 km).
+There is also an extensive network of country lanes, some of which are branded under the name Ruette Tranquille, French for quiet street.
+Pedestrians, cyclists, and horse riders have priority with a recommended speed of 15mph, with campaigners lobbying for the recommended speed to be legally enforced.
+Like in mainland Britain, Guernsey has left-hand traffic.

 Guernsey's bus network is operated by Stagecoach South West as Buses.gg, on behalf of the States of Guernsey's Committee for Environment and Infrastructure.
+During Stagecoach's first year of operation in 2025, 1.7 million bus journeys were made.